testing-library/eslint-plugin-testing-library/docs/rules/no-node-access.md

 <!-- end auto-generated rule header -->

-The Testing Library already provides methods for querying DOM elements.
+Disallow direct access or manipulation of DOM nodes in favor of Testing Library's user-centric APIs.

 ## Rule Details

-This rule aims to disallow DOM traversal using native HTML methods and properties, such as `closest`, `lastChild` and all that returns another Node element from an HTML tree.
+This rule aims to disallow direct access and manipulation of DOM nodes using native HTML properties and methods — including traversal (e.g. `closest`, `lastChild`) as well as direct actions (e.g. `click()`, `focus()`).
+Use Testing Library’s queries and userEvent APIs instead.

 Examples of **incorrect** code for this rule: